Last updated: 13 August 2025

 If you have Pre-Settled Status, you should automatically have permanent residence status once you have been living in the UK for 5 years.
 Read more about what this means here.

-Some people who are eligible may have their Pre-Settled Status upgraded to Settled Status automatically, beginning in 2024.
 However, if you previously had Pre-Settled Status and you are now eligible for Settled Status, you should still make an application for Settled Status.
+For more information on the change from Pre-Settled to Settled Status, see this helpful Q&A document from the3million, and this page on the changes to automatic extensions here.

 Settled Status

-If you were in the UK before 11pm on 31 December 2020, applied to the Settled Status scheme before 30 June 2021, and have lived in the UK for five years or more continuously, you should have been granted Settled Status.
+If you were in the UK before 11pm on 31 December 2020, applied to the Settled Status scheme before 30 June 2021, and lived in the UK for five years or more continuously, you should have been granted Settled Status.

 You may be able to apply even after the 30 June 2021 deadline if you had “reasonable grounds” to miss the deadline.
 See the section on late applications above for more information.